Difference Between Ultrasound and MRI

 Main Differences Between Ultrasound and MRI

 2. Then comes the risk.
 Ultrasound is mild and does not include any strong or harmful elements.
-On the other hand, the powerful magnets in MRI might be harmful to patients who have any ferromagnetic medical device implanted in their bodies.
-It is also not recommended to pregnant ladies.
+On the other hand, the powerful magnets in MRI might harm patients with any ferromagnetic medical device implanted in their bodies.
+It is also not recommended for pregnant ladies.

 3. Ultrasound is performed to detect any underlying diseases beneath soft tissues.
-MRI is performed to detect serious bone injuries, tumors, or any suspectable inflammation.
+MRI is performed to detect serious bone injuries, tumours, or any suspectable inflammation.

 4. Ultrasound is a simple and affordable test.
 When prescribed by the doctor, any patient can go for one.
 The process in MRI is long with detailed information and hence is much costlier.